 Figure 6.
-Scale-out performance with 16 vCPU Oracle/RHEL VMs running DVD Store 3

-Each host had 36 cores, with the four-node SDDC having a total of 144 cores.
-With twelve 16-vCPU VMs, there were 192 vCPUs allocated, which means that the cloud had 48 more vCPUs allocated than it had physical cores.
+Scale-out performance with 16 vCPU Oracle/RHEL VMs running DVD Store 3 Each host had 36 cores, with the three-node SDDC having a total of 108 cores.
+With six 16-vCPU VMs, there were 96 vCPUs allocated, which means that the cloud had 12 cores not allocated to a database VM.
+With eight VMs, the number of vCPUs goes up to 128, which means there are more vCPUs allocation than the cloud had physical cores.
+Even with the over-provisioning of vCPUs, total throughput from the system does not fall off, but stays approximately the same.
+Combined Scale-Out Results Figure 8 is a combination of the results presented in the previous section to allow for easy side-by-side comparison.

-Regardless, performance still scaled well because of hyperthreading, which gave the system a total of 288 threads.
-At 13 VMs, the total vCPUs reach 212 and performance degraded a bit, but all VMs continue to achieve significant throughput under this load.
-But at 14 VMs, the tests did not complete successfully.
-The load driver VM and all of the database VMs reach a total of 244 vCPUs assigned, and not all database VMs were able to get enough resources to complete queries in a timely manner.

-18 vCPU VMs

-The final test was with 18-vCPU VMs that we sized to exactly match the number of physical cores in each processor.
-The results are shown in Figure 7.

-Figure 7.
-18 vCPU RHEL VM scale-out performance running Oracle and DVD Store 3 workload

-The 18-vCPU VMs are advantaged in the lower number of VMs tests because the system is not overcommitted, and it is sized to exactly use the full resources of single socket.
-Each VM has more resources than the 16-vCPU VMs, and it puts them to good use and achieves performance that is better than the 16 vCPU VMs at 1, 2, 4, and 8 VMs.
-But at 12 VMs, its performance is lower than the 16-vCPU VMs.
-That extra 2 vCPUs per socket are available to be used by the load driver VM and all of the vSphere infrastructure including vSAN, NSX, and vCenter.

-Combined Scale-Out Results

-Figure 8 is a combination of the results presented in the previous section to allow for easy side-by-side comparison.

 The test cases with 8 VMs or less show that more throughput is achieved in proportion to the number of vCPUs.
 In other words, the bigger the VM, the more throughput that was achieved.
 There are enough physical cores in all these test cases to essentially provide each database VM with plenty of CPU resources.
 There are 8 database VMs and 8 physical processors with 18 cores, each, in the cloud.
-The 18-vCPU VMs provide the best performance in all of the test cases with up to 8 VMs.

-Figure 8.
-VMware Cloud on AWS scale-out performance with 8, 16, and 18 vCPU

-The test cases with more than 8 VMs (the right side of the chart) are interesting.
-These are the cases where resources are more scarce and where either CPU or memory constraints come into play in the performance results.
-At the 12 VM count, the 16 vCPU VM test case achieves the highest performance of all the tests with about 380,000 OPM, while the 18 vCPU test case falls off to around 275,000 OPM.
-While the efficiency of having a full socket dedicated to a single 18 vCPU VM provided the best performance with 8 VMs, the lack of any additional room for other VMs was limiting when more were added.
-Having more vCPUs than physical cores results in some real resource contention that in turns leads to lower overall performance.
+Figure 7.
+VMware Cloud on AWS scale-out performance with 8, 16, and 18 vCPU The test cases with more than 6 VMs (the right side of the chart) are interesting.
+These are the cases where resources are scarce and where either CPU or memory constraints come into play in the performance results.
+At the eight VM count, the 8 vCPU VM test case achieves the highest performance of all the tests with about 195,000 OPM, while the 16 vCPU test case achieves a similar 193,000 OPM.